Air temperature anomalies for Croatia in Summer 2013

 During the summer (June, July, August) 2013 average summer air temperatures in Croatia were above the multi-annual average (1961-1990).
 Corresponding air temperature anomalies for summer 2013 were within the range from 1.2°C to 2.6°C.

-According to percentile ranks and classification ratings, thermal conditions in Croatia for the winter 2012/2013 have been classified by dominant category normal.
-The part of Eastern Croatia, as well as an area in the Middle Adriatic, fall under the category warm.
+According to percentile ranks and classification ratings, thermal conditions in Croatia for summer 2013 have been described by dominant category extremely warm with the exception of Daruvar, Knin and an area in the Southern Adriatic which falls under the category very warm.

-An analysis of the precipitation amounts for the winter 2012/2013 expressed as percentages (%) of 1961-1990 average, shows that these precipitation amounts were above the average.
-Corresponding precipitation amounts for the winter 2012/2013 were within the range from 104% to 242% of multi-annual average for this season.
+An analysis of precipitation amounts for summer 2013 given in percentages (%) of 1961-1990 average, shows that these precipitation amounts in whole Croatia were mainly below the average with the exception of Knin where the mentioned average was exceeded.
+Corresponding precipitation amounts for summer 2013 were within the range from 10% to 116% of multi-annual average for this season.